ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 Completed at PGY1 or above through one of the options below.

+**Competencies**
+The knowledge, skills and attributes that are being worked towards are defined in the Rural Generalist Curriculum: Paediatrics learning area.

 **Accreditation options**\
 Train in a post holding one of the following accreditations: